 5.5.8.
 After an extension has been agreed, all guaranteed money, from both the original contract and the extension, may be restructured.

-5.5.10.
-A top tier player will not accept a reduced contract.
+5.5.9.
+A player due to receive a top-tier extension will not accept a reduced contract.
 If the extension cost based on the rules set out in 5.5.5. is lower than the player’s current contract, the extension will be at a cost equal to the player’s current contract.

 5.6.1.
 The value and length of a rookie contract is determined by the position they are taken in the draft, according to the following table:

 |1||$20, 4 years||$10, 4 years||$6, 4 years||$3, 4 years||$2, 3 years||$1, 3 years|

 |2||$19, 4 years||$10, 4 years||$6, 4 years||$3, 4 years||$2, 3 years||$1, 3 years|

 |3||$18, 4 years||$10, 4 years||$6, 4 years||$3, 4 years||$2, 3 years||$1, 3 years|

 |4||$17, 4 years||$9, 4 years||$6, 4 years||$3, 4 years||$2, 3 years||$1, 3 years|

 |5||$16, 4 years||$9, 4 years||$5, 4 years||$3, 4 years||$2, 3 years||$1, 3 years|